max2ma/HestonModel_MonteCarlo/ReadMe.md

 stockData.cpp	 | Basic stock datasets.
 It defines an object instantiated in the top functions volatilityData.cpp | Basic volatility datasets used in Heston model.
 It defines an object instantiated in the top functions. hestonEuroBarrier.cpp | Up and Down Barrier datasets.
 RNG.cpp   | Random Number Generator class.
-It defines an object instantiated in the blackSholes objects. main.cpp  |  Host code calling the kernels, Input parameters for the kernels can be changed from the comman line.
+It defines an object instantiated in the Heston objects. main.cpp  |  Host code calling the kernels, Input parameters for the kernels can be changed from the command line.
 ML_cl.h | CL/cl.hpp for OpenCL 1.2.6

 Note that in the repository we had to include the OpenCL header for version 1.2.6, instead of the version 1.1 installed by sdaccel, because the latter causes compile-time errors.
 SDAccel and Vivado HLS work perfectly well with this header.